-On December 19, 2019, the Digital Care Act (DVG) made it possiblethat doctors can now prescribe digital health applications (DiGA) to patients in a standardized way for the first time.
-A counterpart to this has also been created for nursing care: digital care applications (DiPA).
+On December 19, 2019, the Digital Care Act (DVG) made it possible for doctors to prescribe digital health applications (DiGA) to patients in a standardized way for the first time.

 DiPAs are designed to support the everyday lives of people in need of care and their environment through web and smartphone apps.
 For example, a digital care application could help to minimize the risk of falls for people in need of care or improve communication between relatives and carers.